Gfuen/Checklist/Things to remember/remember.md

 * Metasploit shells dont always default to meterpreter shells

 * Ping doesnt always work trying to see if host is up, try nmap or host/nslookup

+* Try multiple types of sql injection including union select and auth bypass

+* Try stagers with shell payloads and recieve shell through exploit/multi/handler (allowed on exam if not meterpreter shell)

+* Check path where reverse shell was uploaded if you need to go to it on browser